silky/silky.github.com/src/posts/2017-12-27-retro-haskell-clothing.md

 In the end I decided to make a whole bunch of different items available, so hopefully there is something for everyone here.
 If there's something on the PAOM catalogue that I haven't created, or you'd like a custom colour scheme, then get in touch and I can make something for you!
-Also, if you do end up buying something, then send me a photo, I'd love to see how it looks and any crazy colour combinations!
+Also, if you do end up buying something, then [send me a photo](mailto:noonsilk@gmail.com), or tag it with `#retrohaskell` or `#nvds`.
+I'd love to see how it looks and any crazy colour combinations!

 Below I've enumerated all the items in the store, so you can click on the thing you like to buy it if you wish!
 Hopefully you'll be seeing more [open